 Best Fit

-Large health systems and hospitals that need a unified CC&C platform to replace pagers, consolidate nurse call routing, and integrate alarm management under a single vendor.
+Large health systems and hospitals that need one platform to replace pagers, route nurse calls, and manage alarms from a single vendor.

 2. PerfectServe